Will My Mortgage Go Up Following the Latest Interest Rate Change?

 Should you remortgage now?

-If you have a fixed-rate mortgage that’s due to end in the next six months for example, then it may be worth getting your new deal set up now rather than waiting until it ends.
-If you have a standard variable or tracker mortgage and are worried about hikes over the next few years remortgaging now to a fixed rate mortgage could be one way to lock in repayments and at least know where you stand.
+For example, if your fixed-rate mortgage expires in the next six months, it may be worthwhile to secure a new deal rather than wait.
+If you have a standard variable rate or tracker mortgage and are concerned about future rate hikes, remortgaging to a fixed-rate mortgage could help you lock in repayments and provide more financial certainty.

-Your best plan is to get advice from a mortgage broker – they’ll be able to assess your tracker versus fixed rate mortgage options, and help you find the best fixed rate mortgage deals.
+Your best course of action is to seek advice from a mortgage broker.
+They can assess your tracker versus fixed-rate mortgage options and help you find the best deal.

 Get Started with a Broker